drossDS/Air_BnB_Fair_Pricing_Improved/README.md

 * Train a neural network regressor on the data and compare results
 * Take all of the above improvements and attempt predictions on the testing dataset
 * If possible implement the new model into the recommender
+* Remove outliers from the dataset that is used to calculate correlation coefficients, and recalculate these correlation coefficients to re-create the feature sets

 ## 7.2.
 Recommender
 * Incorporate a refined pricing model if one is able to be produced